-I love that, unlike ice cream, sorbet’s aren’t dairy based.
-They are packed with fruit and frozen to perfection.
-It’s almost like a popsicle in ice cream form.
+I love that (unlike ice cream) sorbets aren’t dairy based.
+They are packed with fruit and frozen to perfection and the consistency you get is more like a packed down slush or a popsicle in ice cream form.
 Since I didn’t have an ice cream maker on hand I had to do a little improvising.
-To achieve the smooth texture I actually used my Blendtec, but I’ll give you a few other ways to get the smooth texture that don’t even require the use of a machine!
+To achieve the smooth texture I actually used my Blendtec but I’ll give you a few other ways to get the smooth texture that don’t even require the use of a machine!

 - 1-3/4 cups sugar

 - 2 cups strawberries